ntone774/PDF-Scanner/README.md

 # PDF-Scanner
-Scrapes texts from PDF's, as well as decrypts themif needed
+Scrapes texts from PDF's, as well as decrypts them if needed